Below we’ve put together a list of the pros and cons of hydrogen fuel cell cars.

 – And, solar thermal water splitting

-When using petroleum based fuels, countries that have to import a certain % of their oil become dependent on the countries they are importing from.
+When using petroleum based fuels, countries that import a larger % of their oil become dependent (to an extent) on the countries they are importing from.

-Hydrogen based fuel can help reduce this dependence on foreign oil if sourced and produced locally/domestically.
+Hydrogen based fuel may in some ways help reduce this dependence on foreign oil if sourced and produced locally/domestically.

 Again though, it depends what energy source the hydrogen comes from as to whether this might be the case.

-For example, some reports indicate tungsten carbide might be an alternative to platinum in hydrogen fuel cells
+But, some reports indicate that tungsten carbide might be an alternative to platinum in hydrogen fuel cells

 Some of those improvements might include things such as: